theedgy/cc-post/POST.md

 };
 ```

-First of all we removed Redux Provider and used plain react Context (1st line).
+First of all we removed Redux Provider and used plain React Context (1st line).
 Then we replaced `createStore` function with **useReducer** hook.
 This reducers returns with two values array, our state, and dispatch function to fire an actions on state.
 It should looks familiar to you as we used it as a parameter for `mapDispatchToProps` function used with `connect` HOC from Redux.
 In this situation we need to pass this dispatch function along with store state through context value.